 It wasn’t until the Mosla mosquito trap was patented that people started calling Nguyen Van Khoe an inventor.
 He appeared on Shark Tank season 2 with his solar drying project and only had an 8th grade education.

-Green mosquito catcher
+Green mosquito catching products

 Inventor NGUYEN VAN KHOE

-Mosla mosquito trap "lures" mother mosquitoes to come and lay eggs, the eggs hatch into larvae and then mosquitoes but cannot escape - Photo: CONG TRIEU
+Mosla mosquito trap "lures" mother mosquitoes to come lay eggs, the eggs hatch into larvae and then mosquitoes but cannot escape - Photo: CONG TRIEU

 Tuoitre.vn